FuturePlay

 The International Academic Conference on the Future of Game Design and Technology, also known as FuturePlay, is an international academic conference that focuses on the future of video game design and technology.
 The most recent conference under that title was held in 2010.

 Overview

-Future Play evolved from the former Computer Game Technology (CGT) Conference that had been initiated and run by Algoma University since 2002.
+Future Play evolved from the former Computer Game Technology (CGT) Conference that had been initiated and run by Algoma University from 2002 to 2004.
 The conference was held annually in Toronto, Ontario, Canada.
 Future Play 2008 was hosted by Algoma and UOIT, each year bringing together key players from academics, industry, and government to advance game design and technology.

 The conference focused on three themes: Future game development, future game impacts and application, future game talent.
 These issues were addressed through keynotes from leaders in academia and industry, peer-reviewed paper sessions, panel sessions, workshops, and exhibitions of posters, games, and the latest game technologies and supports from industry vendors.